-The Tell Them From Me survey is a self evaluation tool for schools to reflect on the 'Eight Drivers of Student Learning' that research has shown to have the biggest impact on student learning.
+The 'Focus on Learning' teacher survey is a self-evaluation tool for schools to reflect on the 'Eight Drivers of Student Learning' that research has shown to have the biggest impact on student learning.
 These include: Leadership, Collaboration, Learning Culture, Data Informs Practice, Teaching Strategies, Technology, Inclusive School and Parent Involvement.
-9 respondents completed the teacher survey in 2022.
+The staff survey identified overcoming obstacles to learning and quality feedback as areas of growth in 2024.
+Areas of strength indicated by staff were planned learning opportunities and providing challenging and visible goals for student learning.
+This positive result is in large part due to extensive staff professional development in 2023 under the Mathematics Specialisation in Primary Schools Initiative, and our work with a literacy expert to model and provide professional learning on evidence-informed phonics and spelling lessons.
+The school leadership team have considered the results and are committed to improving communication channels and providing quality feedback within our school.